 Very few people think about the mountains of plastic waste produced by conventional feminine hygiene products.
 These days, there are quite a few sensible and popular alternatives that produce little to no waste.

 Menstrual cups are made of flexible silicone and can be used for years, producing no waste beyond the paper packaging they’re sold in.
 Other plastic-free alternatives are washable (organic) cotton pads and panty liners – make your own or purchase a brand like Lunapads.
 A variety of menstrual cups is found on **Amazon.

 If you pack your food to-go in reusable containers, you’re already saving packaging from the dump and doing the planet a favor.
 But there are lots of plastic-free alternatives to classic Tupperware: containers made of steel, glass, or even wood contain no plastic at all, have longevity, and are free from contaminants.

 Plastic dishes for children and adults are often made of melamine – it’s lightweight, sturdy and shatterproof.
 This material has a downside to it, too.
 It’s hard to recycle and dissolves when it comes in to contact with certain foods.
 Continue reading about the dangers of melamine plastic dishes in our guide on green living and life without plastic.

 Better choices are containers made of wood, glass, or even steel.
 None in the cupboard in the kitchen?
 Here are some options to consider from **Amazon:

 This article was translated from German to English by Hilary.
-You can view the original here: Leben ohne Plastik: Diese 15 einfachen Tipps kannst du sofort umsetzen.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Leben ohne Plastik: Diese 15 einfachen Tipps kannst du sofort umsetzen.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.